 It’s important that you be able to be as much at ease as possible during your appointment.
 Open, honest, non-judgmental conversation is key to building a trusting relationship with your dentist and ensuring you receive the proper oral health care.

 A Welcoming Environment

 From the moment you walk into our office, we want you to know it’s a welcoming, safe space.
 It’s important that you can share your medical history and concerns with us honestly without fear of judgement.
-An accurate and thorough understanding of your health and needs are crucial to developing a comprehensive treatment plan and ensuring your oral health needs are met.
+An accurate and thorough understanding of your health and needs are crucial to developing a treatment plan and ensuring your oral health needs are met.

 Knowledge of Oral Sexual Health Issues